 The management team, in close collaboration with the experts of the OIV, the UIOE and the VINOFED, organizes and groups the "Flights" taking into account the characteristics of the wines.
 In this way, the tasting conditions are fair for all wines as the jurors will not be negatively affected by aspects such as variety, acidity, residual sugar and alcohol content.

-Each evening, our workers prepare the Flights for the next day.
-On the busiest days, this used to mean more than 120 Flights consisting of up to 17 wines each!
-For several days, the wines will be tasted by an independent panel of experts consisting of oenologists, sommeliers, masters of wine, experienced traders, winegrowers, journalists, etc. The products will be rated according to the regulations and guidelines of OIV and UIOE, using the 100-point score system (blind tasting).
-That includes categories such as red wine, white wine, rosé wine, rotling, orange wine, vinho verde, sparkling wine (champagne, cava, prosecco, sekt, espumante, etc.), liquor / fortified wine (port, madeira, sherry, málaga, marsala, etc.) and more.
+The wines will be tasted by a jury consisting of oenologists, sommeliers, masters of wine, traders, winegrowers, journalists...
+The products will be rated according to the regulations of OIV and UIOE, using the 100-point score system (blind tasting).
+That includes categories such as red wine, white wine, rosé wine, orange wine, sparkling wine, liquor wine and more.

-Quality is the most important element for us.
-The Berliner Wine Trophy was the first in the industry to introduce, among other things, the oenological analyses of the awarded wines and the notarial supervision.
-In contrast to other wine competitions, only the best 30% of the products tasted are finally awarded a medal (according to OIV standards).
-This does not reduce the value of the rest of the products, but it does accentuate the prestige of the medal and the great honor that it represents to receive it.
+The BWT was the first competition to introduce, among other things, the oenological analyses of the awarded wines and the notarial supervision.
+In contrast to other wine contests, only the best 30% of the products tasted are finally awarded a medal (according to OIV standards).
+This does not reduce the value of the rest of the products, but it does accentuate the prestige that it represents to receive it.